 Book Award Tickets with Partner Airlines

-With most bigger frequent flyer programs such as Skymiles, Krisflyer, and Asia Miles, you can redeem your miles to book tickets with their partner airlines.
+With the most bigger frequent flyer programs such as Skymiles, Krisflyer, and Asia Miles, you can redeem your miles to book tickets with their partner airlines.
 For example, in the past, I earned my Asia Miles when I flew via Cathay Pacific and I redeemed my miles for a flight via Air China.

 Purchase Items or Services from their Rewards Catalog